thiblahute/meson-website/Reference-manual.md

 ...
 ```

+If the build tree is `/tmp/build-tree`, the following include paths will be used in the `executable()` call: `-I/tmp/build-tree/src/include -I/home/user/project.git/src/include`.

 This function has one keyword argument `is_system` which, if set, flags the specified directories as system directories.
 This means that they will be used with the `-isystem` compiler argument rather than `-I` on compilers that support this flag (in practice everything except Visual Studio).